sarakarimi/PlantMap/README.md

 Xavante Erickson - Lund University and Ericsson<br>

 ## Introduction
+Understanding and managing the biodiversity of farming fields is crucial for sustainable agriculture and efficient resource utilization.
+Having accurate information about the composition of wildflowers play an important role in managing the biodiversity achieving more sustainable and efficient farming practices.
-Understanding the composition of wildflowers can be important in certain use cases.
-But given that wildflowers are small, sparsely scattered in large areas, and have short blooming cycles, tracking the composition is challenging.
+But given that wildflowers are small, sparsely scattered in large areas, and have short blooming cycles, tracking the composition using traditional methods are challenging.

+This project aims to create a "plant map" of farm fields by identifying specific plant species at various coordinates, provided using aerial imaging captured by drones.
+The resulting map will provide critical insights into plant distribution, enabling farmers to optimize pesticide application and tailor soil mineral combinations for enhanced crop growth.
+By leveraging state=of-the-art computer vision techniques, pre-trained vision models are fine-tuned on datasets collected from farms.
+To allow farmers' data privacy and we employ a federated learning approach where each farmer can have local trainings without the need to share data globally.
 We build on prior work by Schouten et al. [1] who contribute an expert-annotated dataset of wildflower images from the Netherlands.
-Our work illustrates a federated learning approach to wildflower identification.
+We hope can be small contribution towards smarter and more sustainable farming.

 ## Scalable solution
+The main scalable solution in this project is built upon a federated learning architecture, enabling efficient training across distributed datasets while preserving data privacy.
+To support this approach, we leverage the FedN tool, a framework designed for federated learning applications.
+Below, we provide a brief introduction to federated learning and the FedN tool.

 ### Federated Learning and FedN